What is your role now since leaving corporate life?

 Any professional goals for the upcoming year?

-And… last but not least, how does being a Camelot Expert help you/or add value to your business?
+And… Last but not least, how does being a member of The Camelot Network help you/or add value to your business?